Inversion of simulated and experimental light scattering data for characterization of two-dimensional randomly rough metal surfaces: Introduction

 \section{Introduction}

 Randomly rough surfaces are abundant in natural and man-made systems alike~\cite{Ogilvy1987}.
 There is therefore a strong desire to characterize such surfaces and, in particular, to determine their statistical properties.
 Statistical information on a randomly rough surface is contained in its distribution of heights and in its normalized surface-height autocorrelation function~\cite{Ogilvy1987,Book:Stout2000,Simonsen2004-3}.
 These two functions are often parametrized by the root-mean-square~(rms) height and the transverse correlation length of the surface roughness.
 In principle, the most direct and straightforward approach to the statistical properties of a randomly rough surface, is first to obtain a map of its surface morphology over a grid of points in the mean plane and then to calculate the statistical properties of interest on the basis of these data.
 For instance, a map of the surface height can be obtained by atomic force microscopy and/or by contact profilometry~\cite{Book:Kaupp2006,Book:Thomas1999} two of many possible scanning probe microscopy techniques.
 What is measured by such techniques is the surface morphology convoluted by the tip of the probe.
 Moreover, such techniques are typically contact methods which make them time-consuming to perform and typically put constraints on the size of the spatial region in the mean plane of the surface that can be measured with sufficient spatial resolution.
+In addition, the morphology data obtained in this way can, at times, be non-trivial to collect and analyze~\cite{Simonsen2018-07}.